Charamba/MASViT/README.md

 - **data**: Suggested folder to save the datasets.
 - **img**: This folder contains the accuracy and loss plot figures of training and other images.
-- **logs**: This folder contains the logs of experiments for trainning and tests.
+- **logs**: This folder contains the logs of experiments for training and tests.
 - **model**: This folder contains the file with the trained model weights.
 - **src**: This folder contains the source code.
     - ***angle_dropout.py***: This script contains the implementation of Angle Dropout Layer class.